Frequently Asked Questions (FAQ)

 The best version depends on your specific needs:

-- Version 4 is often preferred when you need a statistically unique identifier without any external dependencies or the need to track generation order.
+• Version 4 is often preferred when you need a statistically unique identifier.
+Our UUID generator for Version 4 is ideal for this, as it doesn't rely on external dependencies or track generation order.

-- Version 1 can be useful if you need some chronological ordering and can accept the potential privacy implications of including a MAC address.
+• Version 1 can be useful if you need some chronological ordering when you generate a UUID, and can accept the potential privacy implications of including a MAC address.
+Our Version 1 UUID generator provides this.

-- Version 3 & 5 are useful for generating the same UUID for the same input (namespace and name).
+• Version 3 & 5 are useful for generating the same UUID for the same input (namespace and name).
 Version 5 uses SHA-1 hashing, which is generally preferred over MD5 (used by Version 3).
+You can use our UUID generator for these versions.

 Are UUIDs truly unique?

-While the total number of possible UUIDs (2128) is extremely large, making collisions (generating the same UUID twice) highly improbable, they are not guaranteed to be absolutely unique.
-However, for practical purposes, the probability of collision is negligible.
+While the total number of possible UUIDs (2128) is extremely large, making collisions (when a UUID generator produces the same UUID twice) highly improbable, they are not guaranteed to be absolutely unique.
+However, for practical purposes, especially when you generate UUIDs with a good random source (like in Version 4), the probability of collision is negligible.

 How can I generate a UUID on UUID.ca?

-Simply navigate to the page for the specific UUID version you need (e.g., UUID Version 4).
-Click the "Regenerate" button to create a new UUID.
-The generated UUID will be displayed in the input field, and you can copy it to your clipboard.
+Our online UUID generator makes it easy.
+Simply navigate to the page for the specific UUID version you need (e.g., UUID Version 4 generator).
+Click the "Generate" or "Regenerate" button to create a new UUID.
+The generated UUID will be displayed, and you can copy it to your clipboard.
+For name-based versions like UUID Version 3 or 5, you'll need to provide a namespace and a name for the UUID generator.

 Use our UUID Decoder tool.
 Paste the UUID you want to analyze into the input field and click "Decode."
 The tool will attempt to identify the UUID version and extract any relevant information (like timestamp for Version 1, 6, and 7).